* World stocks steady after selloff

 Risky assets started 2020 on the back foot as Tehran and Washington traded threats after a U.S. air strike on Baghdad airport killed a top Iranian commander.

-On Tuesday emerging markets, which had been hit hardest by spiking oil prices, bounced back, with stocks up 0.4%.
+On Tuesday emerging markets, which had been hardest hit, bounced back, with stocks rising 0.4%.

-That left the MSCI world equity index, which tracks shares in 49 countries, just 0.5% from a record high.
+With those gains, the MSCI world equity index , which tracks shares in 49 countries, was 0.4% away from a record high.

 "Markets got a lift from the lack of follow-through (after the air strike) as yesterday progressed, and by the end of the session had actually staged a reasonable recovery," Reid added.